JU-DEV-Bootcamps/ERAS-BE/README.md

 > [!NOTE]
 > If you are using Visual Studio you can use the Run and Debug feature to run the project.
 Set as startup project the same path `src/Presentation`.

+# Project ORM
+For data access and data modeling Entity Framework Core will be used with the "Code First" approach